Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 3. It will automatically download a structured markdown file containing the conversation.

 ## 🗺️ Roadmap
+See the [CHANGELOG](CHANGELOG.md) file to see changes sorted by version.
 ### Features:
 - [ ] Model name instead of "AI Answer" (e.g. "GPT-3.5 Answer", "Phind Answer")
 - [ ] Citation numbers next to the source links (numbered list)